 - Overheating from radiator and expansion tank leaks

-1. Engine oil leaks
+1. Engine Oil Leaks

 Not dissimilar to any other BMW, the X3 engines are prone to oil leaks.
 Oil leaks are commonly caused by deteriorating valve cover gaskets, or cracks in the valve cover themselves.
-Over time, the rubber gasket for the valve cover deteriorate from normal wear and tear and can allow oil to leak out onto the exterior of the engine.
+Over time, the rubber gasket for the valve cover deteriorates from normal wear and tear and can allow oil to leak out onto the exterior of the engine.

 Additionally, the valve cover itself is made of plastic on the majority of BMW engines.
 Therefore the cover is exposed to a lot of heat and stress, and over time this can result in cracks which allow oil to leak into the engine bay.

 Older cars and ones with high mileage are most prone to leaking engine oil.
-These issues commonly arise once the cars get above the ~80,000 mile mark.
+These issues commonly arise once the cars get above the ~80,000-mile mark.
 Fortunately, the majority of the time it is caused by the gasket, which is a $20-40 part and relatively easy DIY.
 If you aren’t a DIY’er, a repair shop can typically get repair the leaks for $300-400.
 If you have a cracked valve cover, you are looking at a $400-$500 replacement work, and a few hundred in shop repairs if you aren’t a DIY’er.

-2. Sunroof rattle & leaks
+2. Sunroof Rattle & Leaks

-This issue is most common on the first-generation E83 X3’s.
+This issue is most common on the first-generation E83 X3s.
 With this issue, when the driver opens or cracks the sunroof, various trim pieces will rattle and knock around, causing an annoying noise.
 Some people have also complained of this noise while the sunroof is open, which is commonly wind-induced.

-Fortunately, this issue doesn’t affect driveability and simply a nuisance to the driver.
+Fortunately, this issue doesn’t affect driveability and is simply a nuisance to the driver.
 It can be repaired by adding additional felt tape to the areas on the sunroof that are causing the rattle.
-For those with factory warranty still remaining, this fix is free.
+For those with a factory warranty still remaining, this fix is free.
 For those without it, the repair is cheap and can be done pretty easily at home.

 The sunroof leaking water is another common sunroof-related issue on the X3.
 On some vehicles, the full sunroof might need to be replaced ($$$) while on others, simply cleaning the drains and re-sealing the vapor barriers will do.

 On the X3, the timing chains are made of metal.
-Because metal on metal contact is bad for any engine, the timing chain guides are made out of plastic.
+Because metal-on-metal contact is bad for any engine, the timing chain guides are made out of plastic.
 The timing chain guides are designed to connect the timing chain with the crankshaft and camshaft.
-Due to the plastic nature of the guides, they are prone to breaking which can result in the engines timing being thrown off.
+Due to the plastic nature of the guides, they are prone to breaking which can result in the engine’s timing being thrown off.
 If timing is thrown off, the engine internals can become severely damaged resulting in the need for a new engine.

-4. Window rattle & regulator failure
+4. Window Rattle & Regulator Failure

 A failed window regulator will result in the window not opening or closing.
 A repair will run you a couple hundred in parts + the same for labor.